snowflakedb/SnowAlert/docs/getting_started.rst

 3. Set up AWS Lambda to run SnowAlert
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 SnowAlert used five lambda functions for basic functionality.
+These lambda functions require the python snowflake-connector module, which can be installed using Pip.
+Two scripts are provided in /scripts to help with both building and deploying lambda functions; instructions for using those scripts can be found in the lambda_build_instructions.txt file.

 * Query Wrapper
     * This lambda function should run the query_wrapper.py code.
 This lambda is responsible for dispatching queries to the Query Runner.